County reports two new virus cases

-The cases are the 11th and 12th reported in August.
-The county recorded one case in March, 20 in April, 18 in May, 120 in June and 46 in July.
+The new cases bring the total to 28 reported in August.
+The county recorded one case in March, 19 in April, 18 in May, 121 in June and 56 in July.

-DeKalb County has reported four deaths from COVID-19, the most recent on June 22.
+DeKalb County has reported four deaths from COVID-19, with none since June 22.

 “Masks are helpful in this pandemic.
 Please follow Gov. Holcomb’s executive order requiring face masks in public settings.
 Continue to follow social distancing and hygiene guidelines,” the county Health Department said in a news release.

-For the second day in a row, Indiana set a new all-time high mark for new COVID-19 cases in a single day when the state eclipsed the 1,200 mark Friday.
+After three lower days, Indiana is again reporting more than 1,000 new COVID-19 cases as daily deaths also continue to run higher than usual.

-After setting a new all-time high on Thursday of 1,040 new cases in a single day, according to Friday’s report from the Indiana State Department of Health, the state broke that record substantially, logging 1,239 cases of COVID-19.
+As of Thursday’s daily report from the Indiana State Department of Health, the state logged 1,043 new cases of COVID-19.

-Testing was high, but the new number of cases came on a day when the positivity rate was up to 6.53%.
-In total, about 19,000 tests were processed, as 12,759 Hoosiers were tested for the first time.
+That’s the fifth time cases have been above 1,000 in the last eight days, the only five times the state ever has topped that total.

-The last two days have put an end to a leveling-off in statewide cases after Indiana hit its previous high point of 996 cases on July 24.
-For slightly less than two weeks after that point, cases remained high but were decreasing slightly.
+Indiana’s numbers were below the 1,000 level on Monday, Tuesday and Wednesday, although reported cases are usually lower at the beginning of the week compared to the end of the week, and testing was down on all three of those days.

-Gov. Eric Holcomb indicated at the end of July that the state would hold in its current level of Stage 4.5 of its reopening plan through at least Aug.
-27.
+Locally, Noble County posted a large increase in new cases on Thursday, while other counties were more muted.

-Most of Indiana’s new case activity continues to be occurring outside of northeast Indiana, where new case counts remains relatively small.
+Noble County surpassed 700 cases all-time, adding 18 cases from the day before to go to 708 overall.
+LaGrange County was up three and Steuben County increased two.

-On Friday, Noble County did record a more sizable increase than recent days — 15 new cases — while LaGrange and Steuben counties each recorded two new cases.
-No new deaths were reported in the four-county area.
-Noble County holds at 29 deaths, followed by LaGrange County at 10 and Steuben County at three.
+No new deaths have been reported in the area.
+Noble County remains at 29 deaths all-time, while LaGrange County is at 10, DeKalb County at four and Steuben County at three.

 (0) comments